dfelinto/blender-manual/modifiers/generate/bevel.rst

-Although the two pictures show 2D squares, the Blender :guilabel:`Bevel` modifier can work on both 2D and 3D meshes of almost any shape, not just squares and cubes…
+Although the two pictures show 2D squares, the Blender :guilabel:`Bevel` modifier can work on both 2D and 3D meshes of almost any shape, not just squares and cubes...

 The picture *Default bevel* shows a Blender 3D cube with a bevel applied using just the default :guilabel:`Bevel` modifier settings.